 Finally cover the top of the cake with a double square of silicone paper with a 50p-size hole in the centre.
 This gives some extra protection during the long slow cooking.

 When it's cold 'feed' it by making small holes in the top and base of the cake with a cocktail stick or small skewer, then spoon over a few teaspoons of brandy.
 Now wrap it in double silicone paper secured with an elastic band and either wrap again in foil or store in an airtight container.
-You can now feed it at odd intervals until you need to ice or eat it.
+Turn it over every week and if you feel the need 'feed' it with 1 or 2 table spoons of brandy at odd intervals until you need to ice or eat it.